John Manners, 1st Duke of Rutland: Family

 He married firstly his second cousin (they were second cousins and also second cousins once removed), Lady Anne Pierrepont, daughter of Henry Pierrepont, 1st Marquess of Dorchester, and Cecilia Bayning, on 15 July 1658.
 The failure of their marriage attracted considerable public attention, as divorce was not generally available at the time.
-He obtained a "separation from bed and board" in 1663 on grounds of her adultery, and private Acts of Parliament in 1667 bastardizing her issue since 1659 and granting him permission to remarry in 1670.
+He obtained a "separation from bed and board" in 1663 on grounds of her adultery, and private Acts of Parliament in 1667 (18 & 19 Cha.
+2. c.
+8) bastardising her issue since 1659 and granting him permission to remarry in 1670 (22 Cha.
+2. c.
+1).
 This process required considerable expenditure and trouble.
 It also caused a series of quarrels with his hot-tempered father-in-law, who on one occasion challenged him to a duel.
 The divorce proceedings aroused enormous public interest and had some political significance since among the regular attenders in the House of Lords was King Charles II of England himself.
 By his own account he was only there for the entertainment, saying that he found the debates "as good as a play"; but there was a rumour that the King intended to use the divorce as a precedent for divorcing his own childless Queen, Catherine of Braganza.
 In the event, the rumour came to nothing.
-However, the King, who now saw Parliamentary debates as a useful guide to the opinions of the ruling class, began to attend the House of Lords regularly.
+However, the King, who now saw parliamentary debates as a useful guide to the opinions of the ruling class, began to attend the House of Lords regularly.
 Peers became accustomed to "speaking to the fireside" (i.e. addressing themselves directly to the King, who, to indicate that he was only present as an observer, usually sat by the fire).

 He married, secondly, Lady Diana Bruce, daughter of Robert Bruce, 2nd Earl of Elgin, and Lady Diana Grey, on 10 November 1671.
 She died on 15 July 1672 in childbirth.

 He married, thirdly, Catherine Wriothesley Noel (died 1733), daughter of Baptist Noel, 3rd Viscount Campden, on 8 January 1673.
 They had three children: